periodontist specialist

 No. While all dentists are trained to be able to spot the signs of gum disease and provide treatment, not all dentists specialise in this form of dentistry.
 A periodontal specialist will focus on this branch of dentistry alone, so they will have far more experience treating gum disease.

 If you suspect you have gum disease, you don’t have to seek out a periodontal specialist, you can simply visit your usual dentist.
 They may refer you to a gum disease specialist if they believe it is necessary.
+This is often in more advanced cases where extensive treatment is required.

 What do gum disease specialists look for?